 Pre-requisites: Google Chrome version 67 (Desktop) or version 57 (Android) and above is required.

 Your old and sluggish Google Photos is no more!
 Google Photos PWA now performs substantially better, the user experience feels seamless and streamlined.
 Despite offering no major changes, your experience with Google Photos feels like a total step-up to what it once was.

 Visually, it looks a little bit neater.
 Several things about this new Google Photos PWA that stand out about above the rest are its launching time and its performance, which are surprisingly well-optimized even on older machines.

 Google Photos PWA comes with two additional options in the Settings panel for you to choose from:

 The newly added Activity Log option can enable you more freedom when it comes to managing your activities.
-Unfortunately, this is an option that’s often missed out due to the option itself being hidden in the Settings.
+Unfortunately, this is an option that’s often missed out due to the questionable placement of the option itself, hidden deep below the Settings.